Wildfire smoke is bad for pets, too. Here’s how to keep them safe | News Channel 3-12

 New York City Emergency Management advised wiping your pet’s muzzle, feet and coat with a damp cloth after being outside.

-Consult with a veterinarian.
-Reach out to a trusted veterinarian for expert guidance catered to your pet’s specific needs.
-They can also recommend appropriate preventive measures or treatments.
+Reach out to a trusted veterinarian for expert guidance catered to your pet’s needs.
+Vets can also recommend appropriate preventive measures or treatments.

 The-CNN-Wire